Ryenuk117070/mChain/README.md

-# Gitr
+# RepoDotFun

-**Gitr** is a lightweight, creator-first GitHub marketplace that lets developers **publish, discover, and sell code** with **crypto-native payments**.
+**RepoDotFun** is a lightweight, creator-first GitHub marketplace that lets developers **publish, discover, and sell code** with **crypto-native payments**.
 Think of it as a bridge between open-source culture and on-chain monetization — without bloated platforms, heavy fees, or unnecessary friction.

 ---

-## 🚀 What Is Gitr?
+## 🚀 What Is RepoDotFun?

-Gitr allows developers to:
+RepoDotFun allows developers to:

 * List GitHub repositories, snippets, or templates
 * Sell access using crypto (Sol / USDC)